 Absolutely!
-6 Points Sports is a great place to come with your current friends and teammates.
+6 Points Sports Academy is a great place to come with your current friends and teammates.
 You’ll also have the opportunity to meet and make friends with other Jewish athletes!
 Each camper may submit roommate requests and we will do our best to honor mutual preferences.

 Who will be training and coaching my child?

-We have an all-star coaching and counselor team that will ensure that your child has the best summer camp experience ever!
+We have an all-star professional head coaching and counselor team that will ensure that your child has the best summer camp experience ever!
 Our staff is carefully screened and selected by our camp directors, bringing with them a deep connection to their Jewish identity, a passion for sports in general, and personal experience playing sports at the Varsity or Collegiate level.

-As Jewish athletes themselves, our dorm counselors are college students or graduates who bring warmth, kindness, compassion and enthusiasm to the 6 Points Sports community.
+As Jewish athletes themselves, our dorm counselors are college students or graduates who bring warmth, kindness, compassion and enthusiasm to the 6 Points community.
 Many of our staff attended Jewish summer camp in addition to sports camps and grew comfortable and familiar with camp routines and traditions.
 We even have Israelis who come to be counselors as well to help bring Israeli culture to camp!

 Our Head Coaches bring years of professional coaching experience at the elite club, high school and collegiate level offering your child individualized, high-level instruction in their major sport and teaching life lessons that will serve them on and off the field!

 What if I’m not sure I can afford camp?